tgherzog/apidocs/API_Metadata.md

 * Source description
 * Source URL
 * Data availability: "Y" means indicator data is available for that source; "N" means it is not available.
-* Meta data availability: "Y" means Meta data is available for that source; "N" means it is not available.
+* Metadata availability: "Y" means metadata is available for that source; "N" means it is not available.

 ### Sample Request Format: Source Queries